Trusted Media Brands: Brands and publications

 Trusted Media Brands manages several media brands both online and in-print.
 Reader's Digest has been in continuous publication since 1922, publishing true stories, advice, interest stories and humor.
 The magazine was at one time the largest consumer magazine in the United States.

 Taste of Home publishes recipes, tips and stories from home cooks, and produces the Fun with Food! and America the Tasty web series.

 The Family Handyman publishes DIY, home improvement and home repair advice and how-to guides from experts and professionals.

 Birds & Blooms is the largest birdwatching and gardening magazine in North America, publishing stories on gardening, DIY crafts, environmental management, and information on birds and other backyard animals.

-Other magazine brands include Country, Country Woman, Simple & Delicious, Reminisce, Prevention, Farm & Ranch Living, EnrichU, LifeRich Publishing, and Haven Home.
+Other magazine brands include EnrichU, LifeRich Publishing, and Haven Home.